ibivibiv/lm-finetuning/Markdown/Experiments/Eval/train-at-multi-eval-at-same.md

 -   models that are trained on larger context lengths (> gpt2-medium) perform better on a given context len (2ppl, from 256->512; no big improvement for 1024)
     -   diminishing returns after gpt2-large
+    -   training on a larger context len gives you a better language model
+    -   but as expected, its not much

 ## Hyperparameters